History Made: Mathilda Wiberg Crowned First Female Formula World Champion

 A Season of Redemption

-Mathilda’s championship triumph represents one of motorsport’s great comeback stories.
+Mathilda’s championship triumph represents one of powerboat racing’s great comeback stories.
 After scoring just two points from the season-opening round at Brindisi, many had written off her title chances before the campaign had barely begun.

 Supporting Cast Delivers